-About the future Pescadito Environmental Resource Center (PERC) site
+About the future Pescadito Environmental Resource Center (PERC) Facility

-PERC will be a fully integrated, state-of-the-art facility that will serve the waste management needs of the surrounding region.
-Our goal is to construct an environmental resource center that will be used as a national model.
+PERC’s goal is to construct an environmental resource center that will be used as a national model.
 The land’s historic use includes wildlife management and cattle ranching.
 We hope to continue this tradition in the years to come, while also integrating partnerships with the local environmental community to aid with the preservation of regional wildlife and to offer educational and recreational opportunities for the community to enjoy.
-We have formed a relationship with the local birding community as RVWM hosted their annual Laredo Birding Festival for the past several years.
-The site also has the potential for an avian habitat enhancement.

 Sanitation services end leaving some Webb County residents without an answer.
 Webb County needs options to prevent the situation in Rio Bravo from happening anywhere else!

 “Incomplete documentation, underreported revenue and other discrepancies were found during an audit of a company that the City of Laredo contracts for recycling services.”

 “The privately owned landfill is now Creedmoor’s largest taxpayer, largest employer, and purportedly best industrial neighbor.”